Luke Wilson: Career

 Since 2020, Wilson stars in the DC Universe/The CW series Stargirl as sidekick-turned-mechanic-turned superhero Pat Dugan / S.T.R.I.P.E.

 In 2023, he starred in the HBO Max animated series Fired on Mars as Jeffrey Cooper, a graphic designer for a business on Mars whose life is changed upon his termination.

 Wilson has written a Wright Brothers biopic with his brother Owen, in which they also plan to star.

 Personal life

 Wilson was formerly in a relationship with Home Fries co-star Drew Barrymore.

 In a 2019 interview, he commented on the fact that he has publicly expressed interest in starting a family since 1996, saying, "I'm 47, I'm ready for that.
 I need to get to work."

+On July 7, 2026, Wilson and his girlfriend of several years, Kendall Yates, who is thirty years his junior, revealed that they had welcomed their first child together, a daughter.